Personal Information & Privacy

 Washington, D.C.
 20202-4605

 The primary purpose of directory information is to allow the College to confirm attendance for employers, health insurance companies, and loan agencies.
 Dunwoody College of Technology may disclose appropriately designated “directory information” without written consent unless you have advised the College to the contrary in accordance with the procedures below.
-If you choose not to release directory information, all communications with all third parties and agencies will need to be done through filling out consent to release education records form and submitting it to the Registrar’s Office.
+If you choose not to release directory information, all communications with all third parties and agencies will need to be done through filling out the consent to release education records form and submitting it to the Registrar’s Office (Dunwoody login required).

 The College defines directory information to include the following: